vabarbosa/vb_QiskitHackathonProject/README.md

 is zero.
 We implement this using a set of cnot gates between each bit pair.

+## Diffuse the result

+Afterwards, we simply run grovers with the following oracle

+U_w|00000> = -|00000>
+U_w = I otherwise

+Where the ket we act on is the patterns.
+This effectively makes the oracle function compare when the two terms are equal, enabling us to run grovers.
+An important thing to remember for this problem is that diffusion must also be applied to the kbits, as otherwise they have a tendancy to lose their entanglement.

 ## Emailing the Authors
 Reading the paper was a passable solution to generating an algorithm for our problem.
 Because of what we think is Phase Kickback, our